Incorporating Just Transition Strategies in Developing Country NDCs and post-Covid responses

 - Develop clear and specific recommendations for the regions of Africa, Asia and Latin America based on in-depth case studies of a selected country in each region, to enable the integration of just transition strategies into NDCs and COVID responses.

 - Create links between donors and the just transition , indicating the need for governments in developing countries to reform labour markets and creating links with policy-makers.

 - Work with in-country partners to bring together key stakeholders with governments to establish relationships essential for long-term integrated transition planning.

-This project is lead by Climate Strategies, in partnership with Dala Institute (Indonesia), Fedesarollo (Colombia), the University of Ghana (Ghana) and Stockholm Environment Institute.
+This project was lead by Climate Strategies, in partnership with Dala Institute (Indonesia), Fedesarollo (Colombia), the University of Ghana (Ghana) and Stockholm Environment Institute.